antonisa/lang2vec/README.md

 REFERENCES:
 -----------

+If you use lang2vec, please cite the following paper:
+    @inproceedings{littell2017uriel,
+      title={Uriel and lang2vec: Representing languages as typological, geographical, and phylogenetic vectors}, author={Littell, Patrick and Mortensen, David R and Lin, Ke and Kairis, Katherine and Turner, Carlisle and Levin, Lori}, booktitle={Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 2, Short Papers}, volume={2},
+      pages={8--14},
+      year={2017}
+    }

-The different sets above are derived from many sources:
+The different feature sets above are derived from many sources:

 * _wals : Features derived from the World Atlas of Language Structures.
 * _sswl : Features derived from Syntactic Structures of the World's Languages.